rpede/MobileProgramming24/_flutter_basics/index.md

 }
 ```

-For some of the widgets that have a direct equivalent on both iOS and Android,
+Some of the widgets that have a direct equivalent on both iOS and Android.
-you can use a version that automatically adapts.
+For those you can use a variant that automatically adapts.
 See [here](https://docs.flutter.dev/platform-integration/platform-adaptations#widgets-with-adaptive-constructors) for more.

 The rest of the exercises will mostly focus on Android style widgets, since it
-would be a lot of extra work to provide an example for both.
+would be a lot of extra work to provide all examples twice.
 However, you are welcome to experiment with both styles.

 ## Widget trees